eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 ---

 Recommended hardware profile:
-* 16+ GiB of RAM - Nethermind recommends 32 GiB
+* 32 GiB of RAM - 16 GiB works but can be challenging depending on client mix
 * Quad Core CPU
 * 2TB ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) - neither QLC nor DRAMless.
-1TB can work with some client combinations; 2TB affords more room for growth.
+1TB can work with some client combinations but is very tight; 2TB affords more room for growth.

-Generally, 8 GiB of RAM is a very tight fit, with only Nimbus/Geth reported to work, and 16+ GiB is recommended.
+Generally, 8 GiB of RAM is a very tight fit, with only Nimbus/Geth reported to work, 16 GiB can be a tight fit depending on client mix, and 32 GiB is recommended.

 4 CPU cores are recommended to deal with spikes in processing.